Why Everyone's Afraid Of Amazon - And Why They Should Be

 Amazon (AMZN) is one of the more unique companies in history because it has proven it can compete in a variety of unrelated markets successfully.
 What that does is allow it to hide its intentions and surprise competitors and the market with areas it chooses to expand into.

 It's obvious there have been conglomerates around for a long time.
-What makes Amazon different in my opinion, is it's using its tech expertise to apply it to markets in a way that propels it to being the market leader in those categories.
+What makes Amazon different, in my opinion, is it's using its tech expertise to apply it to markets in a way that propels it to being the market leader in those categories.

 The company has successfully done that in e-commerce, the cloud, and with Alexa and Echo.